-This relationships, sex and health education policy covers the Iford and Kingston CE Primary School approach to teaching relationships, sex and health education (RSHE).
+This relationships, sex and health education policy covers the Iford and Kingston C E School approach to teaching relationships, sex and health education (RSHE).
 The core policy was provided by East Sussex County Council as an adopted model policy.
-This policy has been subject to thorough consultation with the whole-school community including pupils, parents/carers, staff, school governors and, where relevant, appropriate members of the wider community such as medical professionals and faith leaders.
-Consultation has ensured that the needs of all pupils can be met through the delivery of an age and stage appropriate RSHE curriculum that addresses relevant issues, informed by analysis of public health data and pupil priorities.
-Consultation methods have included and will include discussions with staff, parents and a selection of pupils.
-Key needs identified were to prepare pupils for life in modern society.
-Consultation with pupils has been used to inform the creation of the school's RSHE curriculum and this policy where appropriate.
+This policy has been subject to thorough consultation with the whole-school community including pupils, parents/carers, staff, school governors and where relevant appropriate members of the wider community such as medical professionals and faith leaders.
+Pupil consultation has ensured that the needs of all pupils can be met through the delivery of an age and stage appropriate RSHE curriculum that addresses relevant issues, informed by analysis of public health data and pupil priorities.
+Consultation methods have included parent and pupil surveys.
+These have then been used to inform the creation of the school's RSHE curriculum and this policy where appropriate.